JeffreyBLewis/ps209/README.md

 Pipes completed!
 ```
-(Note this `dyplyr` example is borrowed with some modification from https://github.com/tidyverse/dplyr.)
+(Note this `dplyr` example is borrowed with some modification from https://github.com/tidyverse/dplyr.)

 ### Installation